truenas/middleware/docs/userguide/freenas_storage.rst

 Volume Manager
 ~~~~~~~~~~~~~~

-If you have unformatted disks or wish to overwrite the filesystem (and data) on your disks, use the ZFS Volume Manager to format the desired disks into a ZFS
+If you have unformatted disks or wish to overwrite the filesystem (and data) on your disks, use the Volume Manager to format the desired disks into a ZFS
 pool.

-If you are new to how ZFS handles redundancy, skim through the :ref:`ZFS Primer` before using ZFS Volume Manager.
+If you are new to how ZFS handles redundancy, skim through the :ref:`ZFS Primer` before using Volume Manager.

-If you click on :menuselection:`Storage --> Volumes --> ZFS Volume Manager`, you will see a screen similar to the example shown in Figure 8.1k.
+If you click on :menuselection:`Storage --> Volumes --> Volume Manager`, you will see a screen similar to the example shown in Figure 8.1k.

 **Figure 8.1k: Creating a ZFS Pool Using Volume Manager**